Frankfort, Keyser, East Hardy put 2 on West Virginia All-State 1st teams

 Sisler was the Cougars' ace with a 9-2 record and 2.28 ERA.
 The righty allowed 22 earned runs on 54 hits with 68 Ks and 24 walks in 67 2/3 innings.

 Hamilton, a second baseman, stole an area-best 36 bases.
-He his .373 with 10 doubles, four triples, 31 runs batted in and 43 runs scored.
+He hit .373 with 10 doubles, four triples, 31 runs batted in and 43 runs scored.

 Local honorable mentions in Class AA were Jake Nething of Frankfort and Logan Rotruck of Keyser.